 Pool covers are a great safety addition to any pool.
 Safety pool covers completely cover a pool, and keep children and pets out of the water.
 However, be sure that you install a secure pool cover.
 Some pool covers, such as solar pool covers, which are fantastic for the specific use of heating pools, cannot be used as a safety pool cover.
 Pool covers that simply lay on top of the water can be an extreme danger for children and pets, as they can fall in and become entangled.

 Always remember, teaching a child to swim does not mean the child is safe in water.
 Supervision and following safety precautions is the best approach to avoiding swimming pool and water accidents.

-Have a fun and safe end to your summer around the pool!This article is being shared with you by Deborah Stewart of Teach Preschool - Promoting excellence in early childhood education at home and in the preschool classroom!
+Have a fun and safe end to your summer around the pool!This article is being shared with you by Deborah Stewart of Teach Preschool - Sharing the wonders of early learning in action!

 Check out Deborah's new book and order your copy today!